 You can still have a colonoscopy if you are having your menstrual period.
 We recommend using a tampon or sanitary pad as normal.

 Please note that it is strongly recommended that you DO NOT drink alcoholic beverages prior to your procedure, since alcohol can cause dehydration.

-You will be asked not to eat or drink anything for a time before the test, usually from midnight the evening before the test.
+You will be asked not to eat or drink anything for four hours before the procedure, usually from midnight the evening before the test.
 This preparation is very important, and the test may be cancelled if you have had anything to eat or drink.

 When you come for your procedure please leave all your valuables, such as rings, wallet and money at home.
 If you are an insulin dependent diabetic, please bring your insulin with you.

 Please read Preparation for Gastroscopy Procedure – (EGD) for further information